USMC1941/CS213-Rutgers/Recitations/Recitation_08.md

 }
 ```

 Create an `abstract` base class `MovingMonster` for all monsters, and one subclass for each of two types discussed, `WalkingMonster` and `BouncingMonster`.
 Each monster will need to keep track of its own position and update it when the `updatePosition()` method is invoked.
-Assumethat the `Image` class has a method `draw(int x, int y)`.
+Assume that the `Image` class has a method `draw(int x, int y)`.
 The contents of the `updatePosition()` method are not important, but it has to change the monster's position and be different for either monster.

 ## Problem 4